UPDATE: Pei Discontinued Operations December 30th, 2021.

 Whenever these pop up, it’s a funny reminder that apparently we eat a lot of In ‘n Out and Papa Murphy’s!

-In the Pei app, you’ll see a section for online deals from Preferred merchants.
-I’ve seen these as high as 18% cash back for certain brands, so it might make sense to take a look before you’re making a big purchase.
+In the Pei app, you’ll see a section for Daily Deals for merchants.
+I’ve seen these as high as 25% cash back for certain brands, so it might make sense to take a look before you’re making a big purchase.

 Refer Your Friends

-The in-app referral program is a little clunky, but at press time, you could earn $10 referral bonuses when your friends join the app and make their first purchase.
+The in-app referral program is a little clunky, but at press time, the app states you can earn a $10 referral bonus for each of your friends who join the app and make their first purchase.

 Pei App Store Ratings

-At press time, Pei is well-rated on the iOS App Store with an average 4.7-star rating from over 4000 reviews.
-Android users on the Google Play store are more critical, giving it only a 3.6-star rating.
+At press time, Pei is well-rated on the iOS App Store with an average 4.6-star rating from over 4000 reviews.
+Android users on the Google Play store are more critical, giving it only a 2.6-star rating.

-As a Pei user for the last couple years, I will say the interface can be slow and buggy — though it has improved.
+As a Pei user for the last couple years, the interface can be slow and buggy — though it has improved.
 At one point I had to completely delete the app from my phone and reinstall it to get it to start working again.

 It’s not without its quirks.
 For example, the latest version makes the phone vibrate every time you click a button or menu item.
-I’m not sure if that’s intentional, but for all the free money I’ve earned from Pei, I’m willing to put up with it.
+I’m not sure if that’s intentional, but either way, it’s weird.

-While Pei is the best cash back app I’ve found, you can actually double-dip or stack rewards with other apps that pay you.
+If Pei can get their bugs sorted out — and you can remember to “claim” offers before you run your errands — it’s still a solid cash back app.
+In fact, I’ve found, you can actually double-dip or stack rewards with other apps that pay you.

-It’s possible to double-dip your Pei rewards even further with a couple receipt scanning apps.
+It’s possible to double-dip your Pei rewards even further with a a few other receipt scanning apps.

 I like the Fetch Rewards app because it’s so easy.
 It’s not fully automatic like Pei, but you can combine the two to earn extra cash back just by snapping a picture of receipt.